zhoupgit/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 This transformation provides a convenient way to standardize and tailor the presentation of string data for better visualization and analysis.

-> **Note:** This transformation is currently in public preview.
-Grafana Labs offers limited support, and breaking changes might occur prior to the feature being made generally available.
-Enable the `formatString` feature toggle in Grafana to use this feature.
+> **Note:** This transformation is an experimental feature.
+Engineering and on-call support is not available.
+Documentation is either limited or not provided outside of code comments.
+No SLA is provided.
+Enable the **formatString** feature toggle in Grafana to use this feature.
 Contact Grafana Support to enable this feature in Grafana Cloud.

 ### Format time